kailash-manasarovar/statement/docs/timeline/2024/august.md

 - If it's her, I saw her out of context and even though I registered the similarities, and thought about it a bit, I decided it wasn't her: brain damage?
 - Now, still, I'm not so sure.
 - But here we are, and anything can happen now.
+- Curiously, I was watching that documentary starring Hazel and Sandra when we worked together at Diabetes UK.
+- I say *watching* because I saw it repeated a couple of times around the same time.
+- And, I spoke about what I'd seen to Amanda and the other women working in the office relentlessly, because it had affected and upset me so much.
+- In fact, Amanda would have been the person I rattled onto about this documentary the most, which is curious isn't it.

 ##### 2.